-A tender call is a property owner's invitation (either to everyone or to a select group) for bids to complete a particular project.
+A tender call is a property owner's invitation (either to everyone or to a select group) for bids to complete a particular project. for the supply of goods or services.

-cost expectations.
-The FAL requires that Council create a policy on the formal offers or requests for proposals for the supply of goods or services.
 This includes the situations where a process is required for a formal offer or request for proposal.
 The policy must include the steps to make sure all supplied goods and services include the need to: